flaviamotta/Report1_Machine_Learning/README.md

 Key Findings:

 - Initially, an 80% - 20% split was chosen for training and testing.
-However, further analysis using confidence intervals revealed that this split is consistent with the desired interval, leading to the decision to proceed with this division.
+Further analysis using confidence intervals revealed that this split is consistent with the desired interval, leading to the decision to proceed with this division.
 - Due to a significant proportion of observations being either houses or apartments in buildings with less than six floors, a new categorical variable called "floor2" was created.
 It categorized properties as "house" for houses, "apto_4" for apartments in buildings with less than five floors, and "apto_5+" for apartments in buildings with five or more floors, considering the legal requirement for elevators in such buildings.
 - The "animal" and "furniture" variables were transformed into factors to better represent their categorical nature.
 - The three regression models (Lasso, Ridge, and Least Square) were estimated, and the Lasso model identified the best value of λ (24.41898) through cross-validation on the training set.